Why lumbar fusion is commonly performed at the L4-L5 level

 As you continue to research our minimally invasive lumbar fusion surgery, please contact us with any questions or concerns you have.
 Our caring team is ready to help you find the pain relief option that is right for you.

 To better understand the reason why so many lumbar fusions happen at the L4-L5 vertebrae, a brief overview of the lower spine can be helpful.
-The spine is a complex structure comprised of vertebrae, intervertebral discs, ligaments, facet joints, muscles, and of course, the spinal cord itself.
+The spine is a complex structure comprised of vertebrae, spinal discs, ligaments and other components.
 Many of these components play vital roles within the spine:

-- Vertebrae – These small bones make up the structure of the spinal column and help to protect the delicate spinal cord.
+- Vertebrae.
+These small bones make up the structure of the spinal column and help to protect the delicate spinal cord.
 There are 33 vertebrae, five of which are in the lumbar spine, located in the lower back.

-- Intervertebral discs – These spongy pads of cartilage separate adjacent vertebrae, absorb shock and help facilitate flexibility in the spine.
+- Spinal discs.
+These flexible pads separate adjacent vertebrae, absorb shock and help facilitate flexibility in the spine.

 Like any other part of the body, the components of the spine begin to degenerate over time due to age, repetitive stress and a variety of other factors.
-Intervertebral discs can bulge or herniate; ligaments can calcify and buckle; vertebrae can develop fractures or bone spurs; joints can become arthritic.
-The lumbar spine is especially susceptible to degeneration because it supports more than half of the body’s weight and undergoes such a large amount of stress in our day-to-day movements.
+The lumbar spine is especially susceptible to degeneration because it supports more than half of the body’s weight and holds a large amount of stress in our day-to-day movements.
 The L4 and L5 are the last two vertebrae in the lumbar spine, which means that they hold much of the body’s stress and weight every day.
-For this reason, lumbar fusion at L4-L5 is one of the most common surgeries performed on the spine.
+For this reason, lumbar fusion at L4-L5 is so commonly performed.

 If you are being recommended for L4-L5 lumbar fusion surgery and are interested in learning more about our minimally invasive stabilization as an alternative, contact our team today.
 Our procedures are a safer and effective alternative, offering our patients a shorter recovery time and less risk of complication compared to traditional open neck or back surgery.

 We will be glad to help you receive a no-cost review of your MRI* to determine if you may be a candidate for one of our procedures.